-- .1 Heat Recovery Ventilator (HRV-F1) - .1 HRV-1 shall be operated based on a dedicated 7-day occupied / unoccupied schedule. - .1 Occupied Mode - .1 HRV 1 on.
-(Once turned on, the unit shall operate under its' own controls.) - .2 Unoccupied Mode - .1 HRV -1 off - .3 DDC System shall provide the following signals to the unit: - .1 Unit start / stop - .2 Heat Recovery mode (at or below 12°C outdoor air temp. operator adjustable) - .3 Non-heat recovery mode (When outdoor air temperature is above heating set point.) - .4 DDC shall monitor the following: - .1 Supply and exhaust fan status (via current sensing relays). - .2 Supply and exhaust air flow rates (in I/s and CFM) - .3 Outdoor air temperature. - .4 Exhaust air temperature at unit entrance / Discharge air temperature at unit exit. - .5 Temperatures before and after the heat recovery coil on both supply and exhaust air streams. - .6 Air filters differential pressure alarms. (connect to filter alarm contacts within the unit.) - .7 Pool space temperature and relative humidity level. - .8 Inlet / Exhaust Damper positions (connect to contacts in the unit) - .5 DDC shall alarm the following: - .1 Supply and exhaust fan failures - .2 Clogged filters (Connect to contacts in the unit.) - .3 Exhaust air low temperature alarm (connect to contact in the unit). - .6 Heat Recovery Calculation: - .1 DDC System shall calculate the amount of heat transferred from the exhaust air stream to the supply air stream through the heat recovery coil (in kW / BTUH), and present in the form of a bar chart with the time scale on the x axis and heat gained on y axis.
+- When in heating mode, open solar wall damper to bring .1 in 5000 CFM of outdoor air through the solar wall.
+Direct outdoor air damper fully closed. - When in cooling mode, solar wall damper fully closed, .2 direct outdoor air damper open to bring in 5000 CFM of outdoor air. - Damper open positions are to be set in coordination with .3 Section 230593-TAB. - .3 Solar-wall Heat Gain Calculation: - .1 DDC System shall calculate the amount of heat transferred from the solar wall to the incoming outdoor air (in kW / BTUH), and present it in the form of a bar chart with the time scale on the x axis and heat gained on y axis.
 The operator shall be able to select the time in hours, days, months and years.
 The data shall be stored for a minimum five year period.
 (Upon reaching the first five years, the system may continuously overwrite data older than five years.)
 Meet with the Contract Administrator for further instructions and details prior to submitting shop drawings.
 The operator shall be able to select a time period for viewing the data by entering the start date and end date.(Ex.
-2019/01/01 to 2019/06/31, etc.).
-System shall totalize and display positive values (i.e., heat transfer from exhaust to supply - heating), negative values (i.e., heat transfer from supply to exhaust - cooling) for the given period.
+2022/01/01 to 2022/06/31, etc.).
+System shall totalize and display positive values (i.e., heat transfer from exhaust to supply - heating), negative values (i.e., heat transfer from supply to exhaust cooling) for the given period. - .6 There is an existing central monitoring system in place.

-- .2 Exhaust Fan (EF-3) - .1 DDC System to provide the following: - .1 Start / Stop / Status. - .2 Operate fan based on a 7-day occupied / unoccupied schedule. - .3 There is an existing central monitoring system in place.
 All DDC points are identified as centrally monitored points.
-The Contractor shall provide and install required hardware and software to interface to the existing MS-NAE3510-2 on site using either BACnet/IP controller or MS/TP Remote Field Bus.
+The Contractor shall provide and install required hardware and software to interface to the existing SNE-XX000 on site using either BACnet/IP controller or MS/TP Remote Field Bus.
 All monitoring and control points to be viewed and adjusted through the City of Winnipeg ADX server.
 All new controls shall be provided by the manufacturer of the existing control system.
-The Contractor is required to meet with the City for additional direction. - .4 Contractor to supply all drawings/graphics/sequence of operations in both a hard and soft copy.
+The Contractor is required to meet with the City for additional direction. - .7 Contractor to supply all drawings/graphics/sequence of operations in both a hard and soft copy.
 Drawings and graphics to be able to be read and modified by The City.
-User interface graphics to be completed using Graphic Generation Tool software.
+User interface graphics to be completed using MUI Software Tool.
 Graphics must use The City of Winnipeg graphic templates.
 Contractor to supply As-Built drawings in an editable format, able to be easily edited by The City.
-Contractor to create user views to match existing structure. - .5 BACnet Communication protocol shall be provided.
-All control panels shall be located within the basement mechanical rooms. - .6 A complete list of setpoints for all controlled equipment shall be provided. - .7 A points list is to be provided for all controlled objects - .8 Alarm Messages: All objects that must be alarmed will have in the alarm message text the following information as per the included example.
-Alarm Message: Building Address, What is in alarm, see graphic for Instruction.
-Example: 251 Donald SF-1 VFD Common Alarm, see graphic for Instruction.
+Contractor to create user views to match existing structure. - .8 BACnet Communication protocol shall be provided.
+All control panels shall be located within the basement mechanical rooms. - A complete list of setpoints for all controlled equipment shall be provided. .9 - .10 A points list is to be provided for all controlled objects - .11 Alarm Messages: All objects that must be alarmed will have in the alarm message text the following information as per the included example.
+Alarm Message: Building Address, what is in alarm, see graphic for Instruction.
+Example: 251 Donald SF-1 VFD Common Alarm, see graphic for Instruction. - .12 All controllers/hardware shall be the latest models used by the City of Winnipeg.
+The use of controllers that are obsolete/to be discontinued or those that are below standard used by the City are not acceptable.